nahla-gabrony/SmartHome/README.md

 ## 💻 Features
 - Dashboard show the current status for all Devices and Users
-- Control all devices in the home such as (open/close door, TV , AC, Sound system , Light system ) for eash room.
+- Control all devices in the home such as (open/close Door, TV , AC, Sound system , Light system ) for eash room.
 - Send Notification and Alert when there is a danger in home or garage.
 - Creating/Edit/Delete a new user
-- Show the profit of all the Users
+- Show the profile of all the Users
 - Add/Remove Roles for the Users
 - Send HTML emails Confirmation